 Sure – I’ve heard that if you actually live in Las Vegas you’ll need a car, and I can agree with that.
 After all, the city’s bus system doesn’t go much further than the tourist centre of the city.

-I recently spent six days in Vegas and was very shocked by the city’s public transport.
+I recently spent five days in Las Vegas and was very shocked by the city’s public transport.
 You can pretty much get everywhere you want to go, and all buses have strong air-con, a must if you’re visiting Las Vegas in summer.

 So, if you’re planning your trip and want to know how to get around Las Vegas without a car you’ve come to the right place.
 It’s definitely possible!

 Walking in Las Vegas